mujahidi/acf-typography/readme.txt

 == Frequently Asked Questions ==
 = Q. Is it compatible with ACF Pro (v5)? =
-A. No. Currently, the plugin is only compatible with v4 (free version of ACF) but support for v5 will arrive soon.
+A. No. Currently, the plugin is ONLY compatible with v4 (free version of ACF) but support for v5 will arrive soon.

 = Q. Does it support Google Fonts? =
 A. No. Currently, it only supports Web Safe Fonts.
 The support for Google Fonts will arrive soon.